 Facebook added that paid online events will be immediately available in the U.S. and 19 other countries, including Canada and Mexico, major European countries and parts of Asia.

 Why we care.
-There’s more to learn and understand about paid online events.
-But it could become a powerful new revenue generator and sales channel for SMBs and many other marketers.
+There’s more to learn about paid online events but it could indeed become a powerful new revenue generator and sales channel.
 It also plays into Facebook’s larger video content and live-streaming strategies.
 And it will help further normalize online events and classes for consumers.

 Facebook positions itself as a champion of small business interests.
 This is an example of “enlightened self-interest.”

 This story first appeared on Search Engine Land.